-Component onent Description FPGA Configuration Data PGA Configuration Data When using FPGA first mode, this component of the bitstream contains the full FPGA and I/O configuration data.
-When using HPS first mode, it contains just the HPS and HPS EMIF I/Os.
+Component Description FPGA Configuration Data When using FPGA first mode, this component of the bitstream contains the full FPGA and I/O configuration data.
+When using HPS first mode, it contains just the HPS and HPS EMIF I/Os .
 SDM Firmware Firmware for the Secure Device Manager Provides commands for managing RSU.
 These commands are not directly accessible to you.
-Instead both U-Boot and Linux offer services for accessing the functionality offered by the Scommands indirectly.
+Instead both U-Boot and Linux offer services for accessing the functionality offered by the SDM commands indirectly.
 U-Boot SPL The HPS First Stage Bootloader Initializes hardware and loads the HPS Second Stage Bootloader.
-ATF Arm Trusted Firmware Provides secure services to U-Boot and Linux through SMC (Secure Monitor Call) (5) U-Boot HPS Second Stage Bootloader: • Loads and boots the operating system • Provides RSU APIs and command line capabilities. • Uses ATF SMC calls to indirectly access the SDM services. continued
+ATF Arm Trusted Firmware Provides secure services to U-Boot and Linux through SMC (Secure Monitor Call) (6) continued